 Why bother keeping an eye on your current customers if there’s a whole world of potential new customers ripe for the picking, right?

 Unfortunately for everyone, that seems to be the mentality of quite a few businesses, and it couldn’t be more wrong.
-While there may be a short term gain in acquiring new customers, a model that primarily focuses on converting new vs. keeping old customers will lose in the long run.
+While there may be a short-term gain in acquiring new customers, a model that primarily focuses on converting new versus keeping old customers will lose in the long run.

 Keep reading to learn the top 4 reasons why you shouldn’t ignore the importance of customer retention.

-It’s worth noting that millennials specifically are very vocal about their brand opinions, whether positive or negative.
-90% share their brand preferences with their online networks.
+It’s worth noting that millennials specifically are very vocal about their brand opinions, whether positive or negative:

 Customers’ honest opinions about your service, products and brand image carry more sway with fellow consumers than what you have to say about yourself.
 Focusing on optimizing the experience of current customers will guarantee the reviews they share attract, instead of repel, new business.
-And you should care because the Customer Lifetime Value of new referred customers is 16% higher than those who find you on their own.
+This can have a big impact on revenue over the long term — the customer lifetime value of new referred customers is 16% to 25% higher than those who find you on their own.

 For tips about increasing customer satisfaction, check out our blog: 7 Ways to Make a Good Retention Rate Even Better.